cue-lang/cue/doc/ref/spec.md

 ### `and`

-The built-in function `and` takes a list and returns the result of applying the `&` operator to all elements in the list.
+The builtin function `and` takes a list and returns the result of applying the `&` operator to all elements in the list.
 It returns top for the empty list.